 What you describe is correct.
 In order to provide the type-checking desired, additional constraints/prescriptions are necessary for the user to adopt.
 We will describe in more detail what the issues are in a future message.

-#2 Updated by Kyle Knoepfel over 1 year ago
+#2 Updated by Kyle Knoepfel almost 3 years ago

 Whenever we load libraries via our own plugin manager, it is necessary to perform a hard cast on the extern C function that creates the plugin.
 So when you call

 - Look for the shared object library matching the provided

 tool_typeparameter in the provided

 - Load the library into memory and search for the

 - If the function has been located, its type is hard cast to